kylec725/graytorrent/README.md

 go install
 ```
 Could alternatively use `go build` or `go run main.go`

+## Usage
+Currently, graytorrent does not have a complete client.
+To use the torrenting functionality you will have to run graytorrent in single torrent download mode.
+First, download the `.torrent` file that you want to torrent, and run `graytorrent -f pathToFile/examplefile.torrent` and graytorrent will start the torrent.

 ## In Progress
 - Setting up graytorrent to act as a GRPC server